 A creamy, thick sauce that you can use for pretty much anything.
 It takes everyday food and breaths life right into it.
 If you have bought aioli before or tried in a restaurant, now is the time to make your own.
 Just a few basic pantry essentials and you are ready to serve up the best homemade aioli you have ever had.

-I use store-bought mayonnaise as the base and then add in flavors that transforms the sauce.
+I use store-bought mayonnaise as the base and then add flavors that transform the sauce.
 I know some recipes make homemade mayo as the base, and if you are up for that, go for it.
-I find reaching for a quality mayonnaise (not Miracle Whip) will still offer a richness to the sauce.
+I find reaching for a quality mayonnaise (not Miracle Whip) will still offer richness to the sauce.

 Is Aioli just Mayonnaise

 My keto aioli sauce has mayonnaise as the base of the sauce, but by adding in fresh lemon, garlic, and more it adds such flavor and depth to the mayo I think it makes it stand out from being called 'just mayo.'

 How to Crush Garlic Without A Garlic Press

 You want to make sure your garlic is excellent, so mince it super small.
 What I do is take the flat part of a knife and set it over the peeled garlic and smash it with my hand.
 Then once your garlic is smashed, start dicing it up, so it is minced.
 Then scrape the garlic into a bowl and mix with the rest of your ingredients.